ray-project/ray/doc/source/rllib/rllib-env.rst

                 # Deprecated way: Tuple specifying class, obs-/action-spaces,
                 # config-overrides for each policy as a tuple.
-                # If class is None -> Uses Trainer's default policy class.
+                # If class is None -> Uses Algorithm's default policy class.
                 "car2": (None, car_obs_space, car_act_space, {"gamma": 0.99}),

                 # New way: Use PolicySpec() with keywords: `policy_class`,